 An Apple a Day Won’t Keep Bias at Bay

 A very recent and lengthy illness reminded me that being a women in my 50's means facing yet another decade of sidelong glances and hurtful whispers of "faking it" because I don't "look sick."
-It's true that I don't have some severe disfigurement or obvious physical challenge, but I do have illness (and a lot of it) that I've dealt with for as long as I can remember.
+It's true that I don't have some severe disfigurement or obvious physical challenge, but I do have more than my share of enervating illness that I've struggled with for as long as I can remember.

 Don't get me wrong, I'm not complaining.
-(Well, maybe that third rate immune system warrants a complaint or two...)
-No, I'm just stymied by the unconscious, or implicit, biases of the people around me when dealing with illness becomes a priority for me.
+I'm just stymied by the unconscious, or implicit, biases of the people around me when overcoming illness becomes a priority for me.

 People can be terribly cruel.

 What is unconscious or implicit bias?